 Sociology and Anthropology

-The faculty in the Department of Sociology and Anthropology have a combined interest in culture.
-Because the society in which we live is so diverse and our world is so interconnected, our mission is to give students opportunities to examine critically their own lives and values in the context of the United States and other societies and communities.
+The faculty in the Department of Sociology and Anthropology has a combined interest in culture and society.
+Because the world in which we live is so diverse and interconnected, our mission is to empower students to examine their own lives and values in the context of many different societies, including our own, to develop understandings of cultural variation.

 In teaching about what it means to be human, we offer a variety of qualitative and quantitative research methodologies through which students learn about social interaction and cultural practices.
 Our students acquire advanced skills of critical thinking, precise writing, and well-informed interaction with diverse communities.
 These abilities are extraordinarily helpful in a variety of career choices, including business, law, the health professions, and graduate school.

 Elena Diller '17 and Caroline Todd '17 saw a need for more perspective in academics so they got to work.

 What can you do in four years at W&L?
 How about manage a radio show, start a service organization, found a club, or publish an EP?
 Austin Frank '17 has done them all.

 Wednesday, May 10, 2017

 Families and people of all ages are encouraged to take part in "The Many Stories of Main Street," an interpretive downtown Lexington walking tour.